ReddyvariSai/kali-penetration-testing-toolkit/2. Footprinting and Reconnaissance/Passive Reconnaissance/SpiderFoot.md

 ---
 <img width="1144" height="708" alt="image" src="https://github.com/user-attachments/assets/bf050b76-1e13-4aa8-9258-717c58b7a3ea" />

+You will scan by use case.
+Note that you can also scan by the type of information required or by selecting the individual scanner modules that you would like to use.
+By executing narrower scans, you can learn more about the modules and information that can be gathered.

+Click the Run Scan Now button.

 ---
 <img width="1919" height="1017" alt="image" src="https://github.com/user-attachments/assets/a59d0069-fa46-479c-942d-b9e9a4602de5" />

+You should see a bar graph appear.
+The scan statistics will start to increment, and new bars will appear in the graph as new results are obtained.
+Mouse over the bars for a summary of the findings for that data type.

 ---
 <img width="1330" height="572" alt="image" src="https://github.com/user-attachments/assets/481a3bfe-3583-47fd-bad1-edf5cc31ead0" />

+SpiderFoot scans are very detailed and can take a very long time.
+Give this scan at least 30 minutes so that there is a nice collection of information.
+To get the most details, a scan could take hours.
+While the scan is running, you can browse the results.

 ---
 <img width="1919" height="879" alt="image" src="https://github.com/user-attachments/assets/ba4e9ec8-ccbe-4946-adeb-db1634492d83" />